 A DUI arrest is a frightening experience that usually begins with spending the night in jail and your vehicle being impounded.
 So what happens next?

-At the Law Offices of Derrick E. George, P.C., we offer a free initial consultation to discuss the DUI/OWI court process.
+At George Law, we offer a free initial consultation to discuss the DUI/OWI court process.
 From our office in Birmingham, we represent people in the Detroit metro area and throughout Michigan who are accused of drunk driving.

 The DUI/OWI Court Process